ZILtoid1991/newsdlang/XDLspecs.md

-false                   #Illegal, collision with keyword no                      #Illegal, collision with keyword null                    #Illegal, collision with keyword
+false                   #Illegal, collision with keyword no                      #Illegal, collision with keyword null                    #Illegal, collision with keyword NaN                     #Illegal, collision with keyword inf+                    #Illegal, collision with keyword inf-                    #Illegal, collision with keyword
 ```

 XDL supports namespaces, and is noted by a single `:` character.